barryhaikal/policoffee-simulink/README.md

 ## Modeling Assumptions
 To ensure the simulation is statistically significant, the following parameters are applied:
-* **Process Times:** Modeled using Stochastic distributions (e.g., Normal or Triangular).
 * **Precedence:** Strict logical constraints (Part A must be completed before Part B).
 * **Availability:** Consideration of operator shifts and machine breakdown rates (MTTF/MTTR).

 ## Project Structure
 The MATLAB environment contains the following key components:
-* `Main_Simulation.m`: The primary script to run the production loop.
+* `Production.slx`: The primary Simulink file used to run the production system.
-* `Data_Input.mlx`: Live Script containing the process parameters and setup matrices.
-* `Results_Analysis.m`: Scripts for plotting throughput and utilization rates.
+* `MTBF_and_MTTR.m`: MATLAB script to initialize signals of availability for the Electric Box and Painting machines.
+Running the script before simulation is necessary

 ## Key Performance Indicators (KPIs)
 The model evaluates the success of the production system through: